Trust is a two-way street. Trusting someone is the best way to find out if you can trust them.

 If you missed this one, now is the time to make it right and learn how to do the three good things.

 6. Don’t always put the relationship under a microscope.

 You will have occasional doubts about your partner.
 No relationship goes untouched by it.
 The point is to find out where it stems from.

 Does it come from their unfamiliar behavior or your mind playing probable scenarios?
 Before putting them under a microscope, ask yourself if you are expecting too much of your partner?

 Consider your nagging inner voice as your lighthouse—it can show you if the waves are stormy, but can’t tell you which direction to take.

 If your mind plays out negative loops about your partner’s behavior, do not amplify it by overthinking.
 Ask them about it.
 But first, make it clear to yourself what direction would you take if they accept your doubts as true, or reject them.

-The same rules apply to you.
-Assure them you are ready to open up honestly of their doubts about you.
+Assure them you are ready to open up honestly about their doubts about you.

 7. Show and expect honesty and authenticity at all times.